 Each of our NEOs with responsibility for Walmart U.S. and/ or Sam's Club field operations is also subject to placement objectives.
 For fiscal 2015, Mr. McMillon, Mr. Foran, and Ms. Brewer were subject to placement objectives.
 The determination as to whether an NEO satisfied his or her placement objectives during the prior fiscal year is based on several factors, including the relative number of diverse candidates placed in specified positions within the NEO's organization; the NEO's engagement and participation in diversity and inclusion strategies; the NEO's leadership efforts in implementing these strategies; and the NEO's efforts in recruiting and developing diverse associates.
-Applying these factors, at the end of each fiscal year, the CNGC determined that each NEO's satisfied his or her diversity goals for fiscal 2015.
+Applying these factors, at the end of each fiscal year, our chief diversity officer reviews each NEO's performance under our diversity program and reports the results of this review to the CNGC.
+Based on the report of our chief diversity officer, the CNGC determined that each NEO satisfied his or her diversity goals for fiscal 2015.

-For more information about Walmart's commitment to diversity and inclusion and key diversity and inclusion initiatives, please see Walmart's 2014 Diversity and Inclusion Report, which is available on our website at http://corporate.walmart.com/global-responsibility/diversity-inclusion/.
+For more information about Walmart's commitment to diversity and inclusion and key diversity and inclusion initiatives, please see Walmart's 2014 Diversity and Inclusion Report, which is available on our website at http://corporate.walmart.com/global-responsibility/ diversity-inclusion/.